phenomnomnominal/betterer/goldens/api/betterer.api.md

     watch: false;
 }>;

-// Warning: (ae-missing-release-tag) "BettererOptionsStartStrict" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "BettererOptionsStartStrict" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public (undocumented)
+// @internal
 export type BettererOptionsStartStrict = BettererOptionsStartBase & Partial<{
     ci: false;
     precommit: false;